anitachen7831/Telling-Story-with-Data/Final_Anita_Part3.md

 #### Target Audience
 The goal of this presentation is to provide a clear understanding of what happens with consumer prices and how should we prepare for it.
 The audience of this research presentation is those who also experiencing and suffering through the drastic increase in food prices.
+Specially, I am targeting those who are curious to learn about the reasons behind the increase in prices.
 The audience can be from all age levels and care about their spending.

 #### Final Presentation

+Please find the final version of Shorthand presentation here!
 [Link to Stroyboard](https://carnegiemellon.shorthandstories.com/skyrocketed-food-prices-during-the-economic-recession/index.html)